perfectboy666/perfectboy666.github.io/_pages/publications.md

     **Shi T**, Ma J, and Kong G.
     In: 25th WPA World Congress of Psychiatry.
 WCP 2025.

-2. **Inter-Relationship Between Pain and Depressive Symptoms in Chinese Middle-Aged and Old People: A Network Analysis**
+2. **Inter-Relationship Between Pain and Depressive Symptoms in Chinese Middle-Aged and Older People: A Network Analysis**
     **Shi T**, Ma J, and Kong G.
     In: 21st International Conference on Intelligent Computing.
 ICIC 2025.